AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-03-22-async-io-by-example.md

 ### Streaming

 A related but distinct concept to async-I/O is **streaming**.
-Lets say a user wants to upload a CSV file containing 10,000 addresses into your PostgreSQL database.
+Let's say a user wants to upload a CSV file containing 10,000 addresses into your PostgreSQL database.

 The naive approach would be to load the CSV with all the data into the